“Every child is an artist. The problem is how to remain an artist once we grow up.”

 We focus strongly on drawing, painting and sculpture as these three areas are vital to building a strong foundation for future learning.
 Through these areas, we enable our children to take some responsibility for their own learning journey, encouraging self-reflection through regular evaluation of their work.
 Through self-evaluation of work, children are taught how to be resilient to achieve their goals.
 We also look more widely at other techniques within our wider curriculum learning.

 Progression in these disciplines is documented in our Art Progression Model

-At KS2, we use sketchbooks to record experience and imagination to help the children develop their ideas and to show progression in their artistic ability.
+Sketchbooks are used throughout school to record experience and imagination to help the children develop their ideas and to show progression in their artistic ability.
 We encourage children to work on their own and to collaborate with others on projects in two and three dimensions and on small and large scales.

 At Brampton ‘The Ellis’ Primary School, art is linked to topics and the wider curriculum: it gives children the opportunities to bring topics to life and can immerse the class in the wider cultural understanding.

 Children also explore ideas and meanings through the work of artists and designers.
 We invite specialist artists in to work with the children, to inspire them and challenge their thinking and creativity.
 Introducing the children to a variety of artists, styles and cultures teaches the children how to respect differences from around the world.

 Throughout the year various art clubs are available for children to attend.
 Here, children will learn about a particular artist and then create a piece of work in the style of that particular artist.